Applehand/SEOwayfinder/README.md

 seo list
 ```

+## Roadmap

+- **SQLite Database Integration**: Store parsed results for projects locally for easy retrieval.
+- **HTML Report Generation**: Automatically generate and open a detailed SEO report in your browser.
+- **Tech Work Spreadsheet**: Automatically generate a template for technical SEO tasks based on crawl results.
+- **Interactive Web Dashboard**: Provide an interactive web-based UI for querying and visualizing the data stored in the database.
+- **Advanced Filtering and Search**: Allow users to filter and search parsed data within the command line or web dashboard.

 ## Contribution

 Feel free to contribute to SEOpus by submitting issues or pull requests to the GitHub repository.